In northeast Wisconsin, Afterglow Lake Resort stays on top of the heap.

 "Anything to keep everybody outdoors, that's our goal," she said.
 "We make sure everybody has fun."

-Getting there: The resort is 17 miles north of Eagle River in northeast Wisconsin.
+Getting there: The resort is 17 miles north of Eagle River.
 It's 2½ miles north of Phelps, off County Road E.

 Skiing usually is very good through March.
 The resort also is very popular in summer, with many activities for families; reserve for both seasons as early as possible.